 100% Sam's Club U.S.

-We share an interest with customers and farmers in meeting increasing demand for affordable protein while maintaining animal welfare – including humane treatment of farm animals as well as responsible use of antibiotics.
-Walmart stakeholders, including customers, ESG investors, and the veterinarian and NGO communities, expect us to work with suppliers who do not tolerate animal abuse of any kind, find and implement solutions to address animal welfare concerns in their supply chains, and responsibly administer antibiotics to keep animals healthy while guarding against an increase in antibiotic resistance.
+Customers, suppliers, farmers, veterinarians and NGOs have a shared interest in meeting increasing demand for affordable protein while improving animal welfare — including humane treatment of farm animals as well as responsible use of antibiotics.
+Our stakeholders expect us to work with suppliers who do not tolerate animal abuse of any kind, find and implement solutions to address animal welfare concerns in their supply chains, and responsibly administer antibiotics to keep animals healthy while guarding against an increase in antibiotic resistance.
 While affordability remains a major concern, customers count on us to deliver products produced in ways that are consistent with their values and support public health.

 - Freedom from hunger and thirst